vdribadan/hometwin/README.md

 --------------------

 **WebApp**
-: Open your browser and type 10.10.10.3 (or https://10.10.10.3).
+ Open your browser and type 10.10.10.3 (or https://10.10.10.3).
 Add self-signed certificate security exception and you should see the following on your screen:

-    **Hello World!**
+    Hello World!
     Your IP Address is: 10.10.10.1
-: 10.10.10.1 is your NAT IP, which you are using to connect to virtual machine from your host : Scheme of the request: ```Your request -> Haproxy (rewrites http to https) -> Nginx (terminates TLS) -> Tomcat (knows it's being proxied from port 443)```
+ 10.10.10.1 is your NAT IP, which you are using to connect to virtual machine from your host Scheme of the request: ```Your request -> Haproxy (rewrites http to https) -> Nginx (terminates TLS) -> Tomcat (knows it's being proxied from port 443)```

 **Postgres**
 : Ssh to central instance and try to login to database as user *twino* using password *twino*